Tom Crean (explorer): Imperial Trans-Antarctic Expedition (Endurance Expedition), 1914–1917

 In October 1913, a close friend of Captain Scott, Joseph Foster Stackhouse, announced plans for a British Antarctic Expedition to explore the uncharted coastlines between King Edward VII Land and Graham Land.
 The expedition was due to depart England in August 1914 aboard RRS Discovery, the ship of Crean's first mission to Antarctica.
 In February 1914, Stackhouse confirmed that Crean was to join the expedition as Boatswain, however, in April 1914, Stackhouse's plans were postponed.
 This left Shackleton free to recruit Crean to his expedition which was also scheduled to depart in August 1914.

 Shackleton knew Crean well from the Discovery Expedition, and also knew of his exploits on Scott's last expedition.
 Like Scott, Shackleton trusted Crean: he was worth, in Shackleton's own word, "trumps".
-Crean joined Shackleton's Imperial Transantarctic Expedition on 25 May 1914, as second officer, with a varied range of duties.
+Crean joined Shackleton's Imperial Trans-Antarctic Expedition on 25 May 1914, as second officer, with a varied range of duties.
 In the absence of a Canadian dog-handling expert who was hired but never appeared, Crean took charge of one of the dog-handling teams, and was later involved in the care and nurture of the pups born to one of his dogs, Sally, early in the expedition.

 On 19 January 1915 the expedition's ship, the Endurance, was beset in the Weddell Sea pack ice.
 In the early efforts to free her, Crean narrowly escaped being crushed by a sudden movement in the ice.
 The ship drifted in the ice for months, eventually sinking on 21 November.
 Shackleton informed the men that they would drag the food, gear, and three lifeboats across the pack ice, to Snow Hill or Robertson Island, 200 smi away.
-Because of uneven ice conditions, pressure ridges, and the danger of ice breakup which could separate the men, they soon abandoned this plan: the men pitched camp and decided to wait.
+Because of uneven ice conditions, pressure ridges, and the danger of ice breakup, which could separate the men, they soon abandoned this plan: the men pitched camp and decided to wait.
 They hoped that the clockwise drift of the pack would carry them 400 smi to Paulet Island where they knew there was a hut with emergency supplies.
 But the pack ice held firm as it carried the men well past Paulet Island, and did not break up until 9 April.
 The crew then had to sail and row the three ill-equipped lifeboats through the pack ice to Elephant Island, a trip which lasted five days.
 Crean and Hubert Hudson, the navigating officer of the Endurance, piloted their lifeboat with Crean effectively in charge as Hudson appeared to have suffered a breakdown.